estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 The wetlands near Werribee become trade hubs for farming and aquaculture, but overuse begins to deplete their ecosystems.

-Technologies:
+**Technologies:**

 Widespread steel usage for agricultural tools, transport tracks, and defense systems.

 Cable-pulled ships replace sails, using Diprotodon treadmills to power maritime trade routes.

-Standardized accounting and proto-currency systems are maintained by trained cockatoos who memorize and recite transaction details.
+Standardized accounting and proto-currency systems are maintained by trained Cockatoos who memorize and recite transaction details.

-Cultures:
+**Cultures:**

-Corporate Clans: Massive trading companies form, rivaling governments in influence and power.
+Corporate Clans form, rivaling governments in influence and power.
 They organize their territories through contracts, debt systems, and ownership stakes in insect farms and trade routes.

 Debt-Based Society: Laborers can buy shares to increase their status but risk losing everything if quotas aren't met.
-This leads to the rise of "partially owned citizens"—those bound by debt but still retaining partial rights.
+This leads to the rise of Partially Owned Citizens—those bound by debt but still retaining partial rights.

 Cultural festivals shift from communal celebrations of fire to celebrations of corporate achievements, such as new trade route openings or record harvests.

-Biological Changes:
+**Biological Changes:**

 Slight cognitive adaptations in some subgroups due to the mental demands of trade negotiation and resource management.
 These include increased memory capacity and specialization in navigational instincts.